camunda/camunda-docs/docs/components/modeler/web-modeler/intelligent-document-processing.md

 1. Create and publish an IDP project:

-   - Create a [Document extraction](idp/idp-document-extraction.md) project to identify and extract data from a single type of document (for example, an invoice).
+   - Create a [document extraction](idp/idp-document-extraction.md) project to identify and extract data from a single type of document (for example, an invoice).

-   - Create a [Document automation](idp/idp-document-automation.md) project to automatically extract data from larger, more complex documents (for example, a multi-page PDF document made up of many types of documents and data).
+   - Create a [document automation](idp/idp-document-automation.md) project to automatically extract data from larger, more complex documents (for example, a multi-page PDF document made up of many types of documents and data).
 This project type is based on and requires one or more linked document extraction project(s).

 1. [Integrate IDP into your processes](idp/idp-integrate.md) by adding your published projects to a BPMN diagram.